Arktoz/hello-world2/README.md

 # hello-world2
-Apparently tried the guide before, now going to remember it.
+Apparently tried the guide before, now going to forget it.

-This is the second sentence.
+This is the third sentence, right?